 The Government had been negotiating back and forth with the company for about 18 months and had waited for a new chairman to come on board to see whether solutions, other than job losses, could be found.

-Despite yesterday's announcement Solid Energy miners arrived at Parliament this afternoon in an attempt to save their jobs.
+Despite yesterday's announcement Solid Energy miners were expected to arrive at Parliament this afternoon in an attempt to save their jobs.

 They want the Government to give the one-off $36 million payment needed to keep Spring Creek mine open.

 Is John Banks' upcoming trial the end for the ACT party?Related story: Banks takes only viable option